odea-project/qAlgorithms/report/discussion_tests.md

 with a very high score.
 Real signals have generally lower scores.
 Similarly, bins with a real peak tend to have worse scores than very small bins of data which does not contain a peak.
+The DQSF is the only score which makes a statement about result quality, since it serves as a measure of repeatability. [qPeaks]

+DQSC and DQSB were taken in full.
+An alternative would be to only consider the scores of those points that were included in a feature, since both exist as centroid-specific numbers at one point of the processing.
+This was decided against to mitigate the impact potential unknown problems with the processing would have on such a selection.
+A complimentary approach which only considers such "useable" data should also incorporate the as of now not implemented processes of componentisation and alignment.

-The different counts were selected due to them not being calculation intensive or dependent on mathematical transformations.
+The different counts were selected since they are not calculation intensive or dependent on mathematical transformations to obtain.
 The latter was avoided due to the possibility of introducing additional uncertainty or some unknown bias into the parameters.

 The centroid count is taken for all centroids with at least five profile points.
-Depending on further additions to qAlgorithms, the count of centroids which do not fulfill this criteria in isolation could also be considered.
+Depending on further additions to qAlgorithms, the count of centroids which do not fulfill this criteria in isolation, but are still part of some regressions, could also be considered.

 The three different bin counts were selected with the reasoning that many bins with no features are indicative of a noisy dataset and having